SphericalFlower52811/sphericalflower52811/README.md

 # SphericalFlower52811

 Hi!
 I'm Xavier Nai, also known as SphericalFlower52811.
-I'm a student who is interested in website cybersecurity (mainly penetration testing), and is working on a website reconnaissance tool called EndpointScanner.
+I'm a student who is interested in website cybersecurity (via red teaming), and I am currently working on a website reconnaissance tool called EndpointScanner.

 ---